Go Back

 Dashi Chazuke (Dashi Broth over Rice)

-Dashi Chazuke is one of the most popular types of Ochazuke in Japan.
-The aroma of dashi broth enhances the flavor of rice, making it a simple yet delightful dish.
+Dashi Chazuke is one of the most popular variations of ochazuke in Japan.
+The aroma of dashi broth enhances the flavor of the rice, making it a simple yet delightful dish.
+You will definitely find yourself wanting to make it again and again.

 No ratings yet